Look at that haul. All photos by the author

-The inventory from the biggest haul came from Gristedes grocery story: bottles of kombucha, stacks of pre-packaged guacamole and hummus, watermelons, peppers, breads, celery, salads, and packages of tri-colored fettuccine.
+The inventory from the biggest haul came from Gristedes grocery story: bottles of kombucha, stacks of pre-packaged guacamole and hummus, watermelons, peppers, breads, celery, salads and packages of tri-coloured fettuccine.
 It’s like this outside most grocery stores every night, but Saturdays are when the masses clean most stores out.
 There was plenty to go around for everyone’s personal stash and for the group feast that would happen tomorrow night.
 The leader gave me the address on a slip of paper.

 The haul from Gristedes

 I’d been curious about freeganism for years.
 I wanted to know what a dive was like, what freegans considered cool to salvage and how hardcore it was.
 It shocked me that I wasn’t grossed out.
 But jacking $50 worth of pristine quinoa salads tossed into the garbage required so little effort.
 There wasn’t so much “garbage” in the bag.
 I was relieved that there were no discarded napkins or coffee filters to scrounge through; it was just a bag of salads and wraps in their packaging that had expired that day.
 “Companies are conservative with their expiration dates,” Janet, our leader, explained.

 I looked over to a mild-mannered Wes Anderson doppelgänger who worked as an intern at a Chelsea gallery as he pointed a flashlight to reveal packages of Japanese sweet potatoes.
 A woman offered me a container of cold gazpacho she pulled just because I said I loved it, but I told her to keep it.
 A Brooklyn freegan once told me that people can get cagey about their prime spots, but most freegans believe in sharing.